ZenMagick/ZenMagick/zenmagick/plugins/general/unitTests/Readme.txt

 Custom tests
 ============

+Plugins:
+Plugins are expected to have their test cases in a subfolder named 'tests'.
+Following that convention and the prefix 'Test' for actual test classes is all that plugins need to do to register their custom tests.

+Other:
 Custom test cases can be registered in two ways.
 For both, the test case class needs to be in the class path:

 1. Using the addTest method on the plugin: